dhis2/dhis2-docs/src/commonmark/en/content/user/messaging.md

 > messaging experience.
 Specifically:
 >
 >   - Switch between list view and compact view by clicking the icon in
 >     the top right corner.
-This enables the user to view messages in
->     two different views.
-The list view is simplistic and gives a good
+>     - The list view is simplistic and gives a good
 >     overview of all messages and is especially suited for feedback and
 >     validation messages.
-The compact view is a modern way of view
+>     - The compact view is a modern way of view
 >     messages where the user has more information in one view, hence
 >     viewing and replying several messages is easier.
-The first
+>
->     screenshot in this section displays list view, while the
+>     The first screenshot in this section displays list view, while the
 >     screenshot in section **Read a message** displays the compact
 >     view.
 >